haberdashPI/german_track/_research/plans.md

 ## 1. Main result: the different conditions have different brain responses

-- [X] a. power analysis
+- [X] power analysis
-- [X] b. subpanel broken down by different response types
+- [X] subpanel broken down by different response types
-- [X] c. establish a baseline: null model? shuffled labels? hit type?
+- [X] establish a baseline: null model? shuffled labels? hit type?
-    - [ ] show all categorizations in terms of globa v (object&spatial), object v spatial
-    - [ ] random pre-target window
+    - [X] random pre-target window
-    - [ ] random post-target window
+    - [X] random post-target window
     - [X] shuffled labels: better than random chance (yes)
     - [X] null model: do features matter (yes)
     - [X] random window: does window timing matter (no)
     - [X] random trial type: does the response type matter (yes)
-- [X] d. regression components
+- [X] regression components
+- [ ] subset of channels !!
-- [ ] e. stats
+- [ ] stats
-- [ ] g.
-MCCA scalp maps
+- [ ] integrate with behavioral results

 ### story:

 there's an overall difference in the response across the conditions that depends on whether there actually is a target (not whether listeners respond to it) this appears to be a relatively disperrsed signal: it is not easy to pin it down to a specific location (though window see *some* target specific differences) this suggests that some of what is being captured by this classifier some high level "vigiliance"; does it matter if the window occurs before the target? (it should...: it sort of does: it matters for the G v O; a little confusing... basically it says that we can easily tell if we're in the spatial condition, regardless of what window we're observing... ah okay, that seems reaonsable, since that may have some low level thing happening that really is vigialance) alterantively it is some signal that shifts when the target is heard;

 the window timing here is really quite messy, we can see some hints of things but it isn't super clear what's going on, the salience classification tells a much